15Points/zweitversuch/docs/index.md

   This source was helpful in guiding me on how to format images in Markdown.

+**Important info:**
+I solved the RESTful API task in close collaboration with *Katharina Chroszczinsky*.
+We thought that it is better to solve the task together than not to solve it at all.
+We used the same sources and also helped each other directly.
+We know that the post-test is an individual work and otherwise we also worked independently, alone on the tasks.

 Last build: {{ site.time | date: '%d %b %Y, %R%:z' }}
 {: .fs-2 }